tzcorda/tzcorda.github.io/content/teaching/_index.md

 ==June 2025== **EPSA European Political Sciences Association**, Universidad Carlos III **Madrid, Spain**.
 Paper presented “Democratic rhetoric in autocratizing regimes” (with G. Pagano).

+==June 2025== Convegno 2025 **SGRI**–Standing Group on International Relations. **Parma, Italy**.
+Paper presented: “Countering autocratization from the outside: evidence from Africa” (with A. Cassani).

 ==June 2025== **Workshop on Political Regimes and their Search for Legitimacy**, – co-organised in **Milan, Italy** by SISP and University of Milan.
 Convenor and chair.

-==May 2025== **Società per lo Studio della Democrazia (SSD)**, Palazzo Strozzi, Florence.
+==May 2025== Invited speaker at **Società per lo Studio della Democrazia (SSD)**, Palazzo Strozzi, Florence.
 Debate on: “Le trasformazioni del sistema internazionale e le sfide ai regimi politici: autocratizzazione, aiuti, Africa".
 Speaker.

 ==February 2025== **NASP** Seminar Series, **University of Milan**.
 Paper presented: “The external dimension of regime legitimation: how political leaders leverage international engagement to legitimize their rule"